sleepyheadjai/retail-analysis-dashboard/README.md

 ## Overview
 This project focuses on analyzing retail performance through an interactive dashboard.
 It helps understand sales trends, product performance, and inventory behavior across different stores and suppliers.
 A sample dataset covering the years 2024–2025 is preloaded for demonstration and analysis.
+The Jupyter notebook contains exploratory data analysis used during development, while the Streamlit app serves as the final interactive dashboard.

 ## Tech Stack
 Python, Streamlit, Pandas, NumPy, Matplotlib, Plotly, Git, GitHub